ClarkMcGrew/root-simple-mcmc/README.md

 behavior away from best fit, the most probable marginalized value is very close to zero (NOT ONE, WHICH IS THE MOST PROBABLE POINT).

+- continue-chain.sh : A script to make manage running a large number of parallel chains on a cluster with lots (>>1000) cores.
+The details are in the script documentation, but the general use case is to submit a large number (e.g. a "few" hundred) jobs with the -N option to start chains, and then keep submitting batchs of a "few hundred" short jobs to add epochs.
+The first few epochs are lost to burn in, but then the chains can be added togther.

 # Installation

 The file TSimpleMCMC.H (also, TSimpleHMC.h) defines an include-file-only